core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 : A set of topics.
 A topic collection is hosted as one collection resource (See {{Section 3.1 of I-D.ietf-core-interfaces}}) at the broker, and its representation is the list of links to the topic resources corresponding to each topic.

 topic:
 : A set of information concerning a topic, including its configuration and other metadata.
 A topic is hosted as one topic resource at the broker, and its representation is the set of topic properties concerning the topic.
-All the topic resources associated with the same topic collection share a common base URI, i.e., the URI of the collection resource.
+All the topic resources associated with the same topic collection share a common base URI, i.e., the URI of the topic collection resource.

 topic property:
 : A single element of configuration information that is associated to a topic.